Zac0511/Puter-AI-PWA/README.md

 Puter has an SDK called **[Puter.js](https://docs.puter.com/)**, allowing any website to have access to AI functionalities, and store files on the user's Puter PC.
 And Puter is open source too !

+The Puter.js LLM is made with GPT 4o Mini, allowing the app to use a powerful AI.

 ## Other informations
 ### Special files
 The main app is the `index.html` file, but you might have noticed `index-iframe.html` and `index-puter.html`.
 Those are for the following reasons :